joelbugarini/hix_sharp/README.md

 # hoob code generator
-hoob is a code generator, create an .hoob scheme file and the generator will iterate over your Database, tables and columns.
+hoob is a code generator, create a .hoob scheme file and the generator will iterate over your Database, tables and columns.

 ## File extension
 hoob read files with the extension ".hoob" e.g.: